 LabQuest 2—Tap Home > Preferences > Light & Power

 Other power settings are available from the Light and Power app.
 Your options vary depending on your LabQuest model.

 - Charge the LabQuest overnight before use to start the day with a full charge.

-- Turn off (LabQuest 2) or unplug (original LabQuest) GPS and WiFi.
-Note that WiFi/GPS are still using power even if you are not connected or within range of a network.
-To improve battery life, uncheck "enabled" in the network configuration dialog (LabQuest 2) or physically disconnect the adapter (original LabQuest).
+- Turn off (LabQuest 2 or LabQuest 3) or unplug (original LabQuest) WiFi.
+Note that Wi-Fi is still using power even if you are not connected or within range of a network.